 Answer: Top 5 Reasons Why I care about Old Fashioned Cookie Recipes–

-- Authenticity, including baking practices and recipes handed down from generation to generation.
+- Authenticity, including baking practices, recipes, and cookie jars handed down from generation to generation.

 - Accuracy.
 The more I know about the time period, the better.
 I can’t have baking powder on my character’s shopping list if no one used baking powder on the Kansas frontier in 1870.

 - Fictional Characters have to eat, too.
 Might as well ensure they’re eating types of foods available in the American West.
 Mention of food or meals might be brief or might be significant… but whatever makes it into the final draft must be a true reflection of history.

 - Too many of our traditional ways have been lost to industrialization and scientific advancements (such as very few people make their own soap anymore).
 I enjoy learning about how things used to be… even if I don’t do things that way anymore.